sazk07/ORNATE-Optimized-Keyboard-Layout-Project/README.md

 * It suffers from an extremely high ratio of home-row-jumping sequences (e.g. "minimum")
 * The most frequently typed keys are scattered around the edges of keyboard.
 Letters that are infrequently typed (e.g. J and K) are in prime positions!
 * The two most common consonants in English, T and N, require diagonal stretches from the keyboard's home position.
 * There are frequent, difficult combinations of letters such as DE and LO because these are typically typed with the same finger.
-For example, try typing 'Lollipop' with a Qwerty keyboard.
+For example, try typing 'Lollipop' with a QWERTY keyboard.

 All these flaws make it harder and less comfortable to type than it could be, and make it more likely that keyboard users experience health problems such as RSI, or at least lead to inefficient and error-strewn typing.